lniskanen/cleaningdata/README.md

 ##Included files
 * run_analysis.R   - main function to merge and clean data set
-* label_decoders.R - utility function for decoding values to labes
+* label_decoders.R - utility functions such as for decoding values to lables etc.

 ## Usage